A Weyl geometric scalar field approach to the dark sector: Abstract

 \section{Abstract}

 This paper explores the dark sector (dark matter and dark energy) from the perspective of Weyl geometric scalar tensor theory (integrable Weyl geometry).
-In order to account for the galactic dynamics successfully modelled by MOND (``modified Newtonian dynamics''), the non-minimally coupled scalar field considered here has a Lagrangian with two non-conventional contributions in addition to a standard kinetic term: one is inspired by Bekenstein/Milgrom's RAQUAL (``relativistic a-quadratic Lagrangian'') from 1983, the other one by a second order term introduced in cosmological studies by Novello et al. in 1993.
-The original RAQUAL approach suffered from the defect that the energy-momentum of the scalar field was far too small for the expected gravitational light refraction; this is cured by the additional second order kinetic term.
-The result is a {\em Weyl geometric dark scalar + tensor} theory (WdST) in which the scalar field equation is a covariant generalization of the non-linear Poisson equation known from MOND.
-The flat space limit of the weak field approximation of WdST leads to a specific version of MOND for the quasi-static case.
-Galactic and cluster dynamics ought to be covered by its dynamics.
+In order to account for the galactic dynamics successfully modelled by MOND (``modified Newtonian dynamics''), the non-minimally coupled scalar field considered here has a Lagrangian with two non-conventional contributions in addition to a standard kinetic term: one is inspired by Bekenstein/Milgrom's RAQUAL (``relativistic a-quadratic Lagrangian'') from 1983, the other one by a second order term introduced in cosmological studies by Novello et al. in 1993. {\bf See, however, the error warning below}.
 We consider the transition to the Einstein gravity on one hand and to scalar field cosmology in the FRW framework on the other.
 A bouncing cosmological model is tentatively discussed at the end.